 - The dirt bike costs less than what it would cost to ensure it for a year.

 - You don’t ride with others and store your dirt bike in a secure facility.

 - Your off-roading activities are low-risk adventures where accidents are unlikely.

-If you don’t buy dirt bike insurance, you will be responsible for any repairs or damage.
+You will be responsible for any repairs or damage if you don’t buy dirt bike insurance.
 That includes anything that happens to another person’s property.
 Should that feel like too much risk, you’ll find that protecting yourself against unexpected circumstances is quite affordable.